Aleteia logoAleteia logoAleteia

 The archbishop, who was the spark behind Frank La Rocca’s Mass of the Americas, “wanted a Mass specifically to celebrate the gift of human life,” said Christopher Mueller, composer of the new work.
 “He wanted a pro-life Mass to be written for children’s voices to heighten the emotionality of the liturgy.”

 Mueller is music director at Saint Louis Bertrand Church of the Dominican Friars in Louisville, Kentucky.
-The rendition of the new Mass will feature the choir of St. Brigid School in San Francisco, accompanied by adults.
-The children are singing the four movements of the Ordinary of the Mass as well as a post-Communion reflection and the Alleluia.
+The rendition of the new Mass featured the choir of St. Brigid School in San Francisco, accompanied by adults.
+The children sang the four movements of the Ordinary of the Mass as well as a post-Communion reflection and the Alleluia.

-The work will be sung in English, Spanish, and Latin with a mix of Gregorian chant, Renaissance, and contemporary styles.
+The work is sung in English, Spanish, and Latin with a mix of Gregorian chant, Renaissance, and contemporary styles.

 Archbishop Cordileone approached Mueller because of his work with the Benedict XVI Institute for Sacred Music and Divine Worship, which Cordileone started several years ago with the mission of “opening the door of Beauty to God.”